The compact circumstellar material of SN 2024ggi: Another supernova with a pre-explosion effervescent zone and jet-driven explosion: The compact CSM of SN 2024ggi

 The demand for $\eta_{\rm w} \simeq 2.5$ at distances of tens of AU from the star is challenging for the wind-acceleration zone model.
 Note that the number $\eta_{\rm w}$ does not refer to the total scattering of photons but to the scattering in the radial direction, such that the photon deposits a radial outward momentum.
 A simple optically-thick medium does not increase $\eta_{\rm w}$ above 1.
 One needs scattering from different sides of the star, namely, that photons bounce from one side to another.

-The terminal wind velocity that \cite{ChenTW2024} and \cite{MoriyaSingh2024} take in their model, $v_{\rm w} = 10 \km s^{-1}$, is much lower than the escape velocity from red supergiant (RSGs) progenitors of SNe II.
-It is even more problematic as this is lower than the escape velocity at the outer boundary of the compact dense CSM
+The terminal wind velocity that \cite{ChenTW2024} and \cite{MoriyaSingh2024} take in their model, $v_{\rm w} = 10 \km \s^{-1}$, is much lower than the escape velocity from RSG progenitors of SNe II, e.g., $v_{\rm escape} = 39 \km \s^{-1}$ for an RSG with a mass and radius of $M_{\rm RSG}=4 M_\odot$ and $R_{\rm RSG}=1000 R_\odot$, respectively.
+From the high-resolution spectra of SN~2024ggi, \cite{Shresthaetal2024} calculated a CSM velocity of $37 \pm 4 \km \s^{-1}$.
+The low terminal wind velocity that \cite{ChenTW2024} take is even more problematic as this is lower than the escape velocity at the outer boundary of the compact dense CSM